Nathaniel Donnett & Vadis Turner

 October 5 – December 1, 2018

 Nathaniel Donnett and Vadis Turner are Southern artists, residing in Houston, Texas and Nashville, Tennessee, respectively.
-Without getting too broad or clichéd with the association, the South is nonetheless a great place to begin any examination of the work being done by these artists.
+Without getting too broad or clichéd with the association, the South is nonetheless a great place to begin an examination of the work being done by these artists.

-Donnett and Turner deal with contemporary experiences, but bring historical markers into the conversations, to act as kind of flood gauge denoting changes (or lack thereof) over time.
+Donnett and Turner deal with contemporary experiences, but bring historical markers into the conversations, to act as kind of flood gauge marking the changes (or lack thereof) over time.
 While they may create work to challenge Southern norms, they still speak within a Southern language of spiritual histories, mythology, poetry and storytelling.
 There is an undeniable lyrical rhythm to their work.

 The work of both of these artists utilize non-traditional art materials that hold specific associations to the narratives, while still being able to address the formal visual elements of a work.
 Every aspect related to the work is involved in the discussion, with no opportunity wasted.

 The work holds a physical presence that invites deeper investigation.
 With each moment spent with the work, the viewer will be able to develop a more encompassing experience of what the artist is addressing and how it may relate to the viewer’s own life experiences.
 Maybe it’s recognition and validation, or maybe it’s discovery and empathy.

 Conceptual and visual, appealing and challenging, historical and contemporary, how much a viewer gets out of the work is only limited by how much they are willing to put into the conversation.